MW 3x2 / N38 - neodymium magnet

 - They are highly resistant to demagnetization by external magnetic sources,

-- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: